 In 1970, California enacted the Song-Beverly Consumer Warranty Act (“Song Beverly”) found at California Civil Code Section 1790 et. seq..
 Song Beverly requires manufacturers to replace a defective product or reimburse the buyer if the product cannot be repaired after a reasonable number of attempts as long as the product is under a manufacturer’s warranty.

 Reasonable attempts means the manufacturer has had the opportunity to make a reasonable number of repairs before you claimed your vehicle to be a lemon.
-In California, a reasonable number of attempts have been made if:
+In California, a reasonable number of attempts is based on the totality of facts and circumstances.

 If a consumer experiences substantial impairment to the use, value or safety of the vehicle the Song-Beverly Consumer Warranty Act applies.
 Some typical examples of defects that warrant an actionable claim under the Los Angeles, California lemon law include (but are not limited to) the following: